2008 United States Senate election in North Carolina: Campaign

 Hagan, initially an unknown politician, decided to challenge incumbent Republican Senator Elizabeth Dole.

 National Democrats attempted to recruit incumbent Governor Mike Easley to make the race.
-A late October 2007 Rasmussen Report poll showed Easley defeating Dole 50% to 42%.
 Easley declined to run, as did Congressman Brad Miller, who expressed interest in early 2007.
-Former Governor Jim Hunt also declined to compete against Dole.
+Former Governor Jim Hunt who was defeated in 1984 by Dole's predecessor Jesse Helms also declined to compete against Dole.

 Neal earned the endorsement of the Black Political Caucus of Charlotte-Mecklenburg.
 He also was endorsed by Blue America PAC, eQualityGiving, the Independent Weekly and YES !
 Weekly.